mansakrishna23/BedMappingPINN/models/Deception-MB/readme.md

 #### Experiment: Mass Balance Only
-PINN (MB) trained, with different random seeds, for the Deception region
+PINN (MB) trained, with different random seeds, for the Deception region.
 The sub-folders contain the following files:
 - ...